16 FUN Things To Do At Moraine Lake

 Can You Visit Moraine Lake and Lake Louise in the Same Day?

-You absolutely can visit Moraine Lake and Lake Louise on the same day, and we’ve done it many times.
-Though to do this will take some planning during the summer months as they are both very busy lakes.
-Thankfully, the Lake Connector Shuttle makes it very simple to see both lakes with a shuttle reservation!
+You can absolutely visit Moraine Lake and Lake Louise on the same day, and we’ve done it many times.
+However, doing this will take some planning during the summer months, as they are both very busy lakes.
+Thankfully, the Parks Canada Lake Connector Shuttle makes it very simple to see both lakes with a shuttle reservation, and nearly every tour running to Moraine Lake also runs to Lake Louise!

-If you are planning to take on any large hikes or want to canoe on both lakes, it’s best to plan your day and start early to make the most out of your Banff itinerary.
+If you plan to take on any large hikes or canoe on both lakes, it’s best to plan your day and start early to make the most out of your Banff itinerary.

 Plan Your Trip to the Canadian Rockies